orocos/orocos-docs/docs/rtt/orocos-task-context.rst

 Remark that the program is executed within the thread of the component.
 In order to avoid the endless loop, a 'wait' point must be present.
-The "yield" command inserts such a wait point and is part of the Scripting syntax.
+The ``yield`` command inserts such a wait point and is part of the Scripting syntax.
 If you plan to use Scripting state machines, such a ``while(true)`` loop (and hence wait point) is not necessary.
 See the Scripting Manual for a full overview of the syntax.